minima-global/minidocs/docs/runanode/mac.md

 If you have not run Minima before, please ensure you have the latest version of Java installed on the server https://java.com/en/

-1. If you have a previous version of Minima running, type `quit` into the Command prompt window, then replace your existing minima.jar file with the latest version.
+1. If you have a previous version of Minima running, type `quit` into the Terminal window, then replace your existing minima.jar file with the latest version.

 2. Download and save the latest Minima JAR [here](https://github.com/minima-global/Minima/raw/master/jar/minima.jar)

-3. Open the Command Prompt as Admin.
+3. Open the Terminal as Admin.
 When it opens, type the following (including a space after -jar):
 ```
 sudo java -jar
 ```
-- then drag and drop the minima.jar file into the command window,
+- then drag and drop the minima.jar file into the Terminal window,
 - then add a space and type
 ```
 -rpcenable -mdsenable